sonmarcho/sonmarcho.github.io/5-passions.md

 - Well, you <i>can't</i>.
 </blockquote>

-It actually drove me a bit crazy at first, because to me all languages are Turing complete in a sense, so they should be able to express the same things, right?
+It actually drove me a bit crazy at first, because to me all natural languages are Turing complete in a sense, meaning they should be able to express the same things, right?

 ### A few words about the Mandarin grammar

 Another simple example is the grammar.
 I've heard a lot that Chinese doesn't have a grammar and I find this saying very wrong.
-It is not because a language doesn't require to conjugate verbs that it doesn't have a complex and subtle grammar, and I actually own a 400 pages book just about the Chinese one ([this book](https://g.co/kgs/97M3bd)).
+It is not because a language doesn't require to conjugate verbs that it doesn't have a complex and subtle grammar, and I actually own a 400 pages book just about this topic ([this book](https://g.co/kgs/97M3bd)).

 #### Modifying the meaning
 Something fun about the Chinese grammar is the modifiers.
 The most common one is 的, written "de" in pinyin, the official romanization system for Mandarin Chinese.
 Note that pinyin uses accents to denote tones, but I will omit them for
-simplicity: see the dedicated section below for more explanations. 的 allows adding information about a noun.
+simplicity: see the [dedicated section](#chinese-tones) below for more explanations. 的 allows adding information to a noun.
 For instance, in Chinese, "my friend" would be translated to the following, where I add spaces for the purpose of clarity (words are normally written stuck to each other):